neptune-software/google-abap-sdk/README.md

 In addition to that, there is also a demo program (ZGOOG_R_DEMO_FIREBASE) that allows you to easily test if the Cloud Messaging works correctly.

+## Tests
+This library has been created and tested with the following Software Versions.
+* Neptune DXP SAP Edition v23.10.0004
+* cordova-ios@7.0.1
+* cordova-android@11.0.0
+* @havesource/cordova-plugin-push@4.0.0

+The actual mobile clients have been created via the Neptune Mobile Build Service.

 ![DemoScreenhot](./assets/doc_images/demo_program.png)

 ![iOS Push](./assets/doc_images/ios_push.png)